0xHillside/0xHillside/README.md

 - Learning C
 	- why? so i can learn an actual language i can use lol
 - End goal?
+	- Winning a CTF for once
+  	- Getting my eJPT cert.
+	- Getting an internship
 	- Creating my own custom C2 framework
-	- Winning a CTF for once